-Sending Oh Look, A Butterfly! home at the end of the school year gives the children an opportunity to share what they learned with their families.
+Sending the Read Aloud Storybook list home at the end of the school year gives the children an opportunity to share what they learned with their families.
 Being responsible to care for plants and pollinators is a good 'job' even for young children.